gracefulife/clova-developer-guide/en/CIC/References/HTTP2_Message_Format.md

 {% endraw %}

 ### HTTP header {#Header}
-The following header fields are required when connecting with CIC.
+You require the following header fields when connecting with CIC.

 {% raw %}
 ```